tgen/snpSniffer/README.md

 ## Example usage
+1) Generate the custom .ini flat file, or use one of the provided files

-1) Generate the genotypes in a vcf format at specific genomic loci: java -jar ~/local/bin/snpSniffer.jar -genotype /lustre/vyellapa/reference.fa /lustre/vyellapa/sample1.bam
+2) Generate the genotypes in a vcf format at specific genomic loci: java -jar ~/local/bin/snpSniffer.jar -genotype /lustre/vyellapa/reference.fa /lustre/vyellapa/sample1.bam

-2) Adding the genotypes generated to a flat file "database.ini," provided Step 1, will generate a vcf having the same name as the bam in the same directory, this will be added to database.ini with same name: java -jar ~/local/bin/snpSniffer.jar -add /lustre/vyellapa/sample1.vcf /lustre/vyellapa/database.ini
+3) Adding the genotypes generated to a flat file "database.ini," provided Step 1, will generate a vcf having the same name as the bam in the same directory, this will be added to database.ini with same name: java -jar ~/local/bin/snpSniffer.jar -add /lustre/vyellapa/sample1.vcf /lustre/vyellapa/database.ini

-3) Compare the genotypes for samples of interest(after 2 or more vcf's are added), examine the snpSniffer output and infer if any mixups occurred: java -jar ~/local/bin/snpSniffer.jar -check sample1 /lustre/vyellapa/database.ini
+4) Compare the genotypes for samples of interest(after 2 or more vcf's are added), examine the snpSniffer output and infer if any mixups occurred: java -jar ~/local/bin/snpSniffer.jar -check sample1 /lustre/vyellapa/database.ini